The Risks of Investing In Certificate of Deposits

 The first question is, do you plan to own the CD until it matures?
-Holding a CD until it matures simply means that you intend to hold the CD until the end of the agreed upon term.
+Holding a CD until it matures merely means that you intend to keep the CD until the end of the agreed-upon term.
 If so, then it is almost impossible to lose money with a certificate of deposit(except for bank default).
 We will never say never, but by holding the CD until maturity, you are ensuring that you'll get the full original principal amount returned to you with interest.

 Interest Rate Risk

 If you buy a CD from a bank in the open market or through a broker such as TD Ameritrade, then you will likely be able to sell the CD back into the open market when you so choose.
-This is where the direction of interest rates will affect what the CD can be sold for.
+This is where the direction of interest rates will affect the selling price of the CD.

-To understand this, you need to understand how interest rates affect debt investments such as CDs or bonds.
+To understand this, you need to know how interest rates affect debt investments, such as CDs or bonds.

 Bank Default Risk

 The third way that bank CD can lose money is by the bank going into default or bankruptcy.
 Bank CD's are FDIC insured up to $250,000 per FDIC insured bank.
-That means if the investor has over $250,000 in a CD at one lender, then it is possible that they could lose some of their principal investment if the bank goes into default.
+That means if the investor has over $250,000 in a CD at one lender, then it is possible to lose some of their principal investment if the bank goes into default.